 A new logo, closer resembling the one we know today, was used between 1998 and 2000.
 This logo introduced the yellow/orange curved underline, emphasizing the word Amazon.

-The current logo was introduced in 2000, changing the yellow curve slightly to represent a smile, which goes from A to Z. Even through the many iterations, Jeff Bezos has kept all of the original elements of the logo.
+The current logo was introduced in 2000, changing the yellow curve slightly to represent both a smile and an arrow, which goes from A to Z. Even through the many iterations, Jeff Bezos has kept all of the original elements of the logo.
 The "A" and the river or path are all still present.
-The logo also still shows that he offers a huge diversity of products from the letter A to Z. He is showing that on his site you will find everything you need and with a smile.
+The logo also still shows that he offers a huge diversity of products from the letter A to Z. He is showing that on his site you will find everything you need and with a smile, efficiently.
 Bezos was able to preserve the original meaning while simplifying his logo.

 The Turner Duckworth agency noted that it was a fairly quick branding project since Jeff Bezos attended all the meetings and approved everything himself.
 By doing so, he was able to save costs by cutting down on marketing research, approval meetings, and revisions.

-Jeff Bezos, being very cost conscious, did not want to pay for other branding elements or packaging design.
-Turner Duckworth proposed using the smile alone as a visual for the shipping boxes, turning the boxes into "smile boxes."
+We also need to mention that Jeff Bezos, being very cost conscious, did not want to pay for other branding elements or packaging design.
+Turner Duckworth proposed using the yellow arrow alone as a visual for the shipping boxes, turning the boxes into "smile boxes."
 This decision allowed the boxes to be used as a marketing vehicle and to give a good impression of the company during the millions of monthly mailings, thus allowing them to "deliver smiles to your door."

-Finally, the smile has become a branding element as recognizable as the logo itself.
+Finally, the arrow has become a branding element as recognizable as the logo itself.
 This is a good example of the importance of logo versatility.
 Do not hesitate to modify your logo to best represent your company and continue until you find a logo you like.
-Even if it means changing your logo at least 7 times in 5 years like Jeff Bezos before finding the one that works for you and the company.
+Even if it means changing your logo at least seven times in 5 years, like Jeff Bezos, before finding the one that works for you and the company.